CODE-LEAP-AG/dockerfile-boilerplates/angular/README.Dockerfile.md

 - **Extensibility**: It allows for easier customization in the future if you need to pass additional Nginx flags or replace it with a different entrypoint.

 The `-g "daemon off;"` option tells Nginx not to run in the background (as a daemon), which is necessary inside containers to keep the main process in the foreground and prevent the container from exiting.

+## Running as a non-root user
+`nginxinc/nginx-unprivileged:alpine-perl` is an **unprivileged** Nginx image, which means Nginx serves the application with `non-root` user permissions instead of `root`.
+This is an important security best practice, as running processes as the `root` user can pose significant security risks.

+Note that because we use the `nginxinc/nginx-unprivileged:alpine-perl` image, the default NGINX listen port is now 8080 instead of 80.
+For more information about this image, see: [nginx-unprivileged](https://hub.docker.com/r/nginxinc/nginx-unprivileged)